lecaillon/Evolve/README.md

 Its purpose is to automate your database changes, and help keep those changes synchronized in all your environments.
 This makes it an ideal tool for continuous integration / delivery.

 Over all Evolve embraces simplicity.
-Migration scripts remain plan old SQL.
+Migration scripts remain plain old SQL.

 ## Supported Databases
 - [x] PostgreSQL